isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-06-02-post-vaccinating-a-nation.md

 [^22]: Chew & Hu, Dec 1974, p.
 241.

 [^23]: [Just one anti-TB jab from now](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes20010628-1.2.29.3.1).
 (2001, June 28). *The Straits Times*, p.
 21; [One TB jab at birth](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/newpaper20010628-1.2.8.3).
 (2001, June 28). *The New Paper*, p.
 6. Retried from NewspaperSG

+[^24]: Centers for Diseases Control and Prevention. (n.d.).
+What is polio?
+Retrieved from Centers for Diseases Control and Prevention website; Ministry of Health. (n.d.).
+What all parents need to know about polio.
+Retrieved from Healthhub website.

+[^25]: Colony of Singapore.
+(1959).
+Annual report 1958 (pp. 170–171).
+Singapore: Government Printing Office.
+(Call no.: RCLOS 959.57 SIN); Seah, H.K.
+(1995, April).
+World without polio.
+Healthscope, 5, 7.
+(Call no. RSING 362.1095957 H)

+[^26]: Colony of Singapore, 1959, pp. 170–171; Lee, L.H., & Lim, K.A.
+(1977, March).
+Eradication of poliomyelitis in Singapore.
+Singapore Medical Journal, 18 (1), 34–40, pp. 37–38.
+Retrieved from Singapore Medical Association website.

+[^27]: The number of paralytic polio cases went down from 78 cases in 1963 to four cases in 1968.
+In the subsequent years up to 1975, there were only five cases in total.
+Overall, the number of polio cases also decreased from 1,067 notified cases for the period 1954 to 1964 to 62 cases from 1965 to 1975.
+Not a single case was reported in 1969, 1970, 1974 and 1975.